 Contrast Ferguson's position with an exhortation to dream and frame a positive message.
-Ted Nordhaus and Michael Shellenberger (I'm going to call them "N&S" from now on) expand on their widely read "Death of Environmentalism" essay in their new book Break Through: From the Death of Environmentalism to the Politics of Possibility (Houghton Mifflin).
+Ted Nordhaus and Michael Shellenberger (I'm going to call them "N&S" from now on) expand on their widely read "Death of Environmentalism" essay in their new book Break Through (Houghton Mifflin).

 Stripped to its core argument, the authors assert that progress on political solutions to climate change are stymied by business-as-usual environmentalists who rely on nightmare visions of a world transformed and degraded by rising temperatures and rising sea levels in order to leverage political change.
 For those who want to save the planet, the N&S message is: accentuate the positive, get hundreds of millions in public funding to support the research and development of clean technologies and stop worrying about legislating caps on carbon emissions or raising the automotive fuel efficiency standards.
 For N&S, caps and efficiency standards reek of negative thinking and that's something Americans just don't like.
 The impact of the oil, gas, electric power or auto industries in the federal climate legislative and policy arenas don't rate a mention.